-Why every brand in 2019 should rethink their story
+Why every brand should rethink their marketing

 Five years ago, my business partner Matt Thorne and I were kicking back drinking coffee, discussing life, ideas, businesses, and our values.
 During one such conversation, we happened to stumble upon a word that perfectly defines the type of people we strive to be.

 In the years we’ve worked together we always identified ourselves as entrepreneurs, attempting to build multiple brands, some working and some have fizzled out or just plain not worked.
 We soon realised that the ones that took off had a common theme, even when the times were difficult or we faced what Seth Godin calls “The Dip” we were able to persist and push through was for one common factor, the ideas that stuck were purpose based, they were adding value by either informing, entertaining or inspiring others.
 They had a mission.

 The differential in these ideas was that they would be a brand.
 They would have significance or impact on an audience.
 And this motivated us.
 It was more rewarding and kept us passionate.

 It became increasingly obvious to us that we didn’t just want to build any brand.
 We wanted to build brands that changed the world.
 Our passion is to work with others that share the same ambition — to influence culture and positively impact the universe.
 If this sound like you?
 Well, then you’re a Brandtrepreneur.